Bailey Peacock-Farrell

 Peacock-Farrell played in Middlesbrough's youth system before signing for Leeds United in 2013.
 He signed his first professional contract in June 2015 and made his first-team debut in April 2016.
 He went on loan to National League North club York City in October 2017.
-Peacock-Farrell broke into the Leeds first team late into the 2017–18 season and made his debut for the Northern Ireland national team in May 2018.
+He broke into the Leeds first team late into the 2017–18 season and made his debut for the Northern Ireland national team in May 2018.
 He started the 2018–19 season as Leeds' first-choice goalkeeper before losing his place to Kiko Casilla in January 2019.
-Peacock-Farrell signed for Premier League club Burnley in August 2019.
+He signed for Premier League club Burnley in August 2019.
 He spent the 2021–22 on loan at League One club Sheffield Wednesday.